alex-fdr/three-game-components/README.md

 - physics

 ## Animations Component
-A wrapper around three.js animation's system.
+This is a wrapper around three.js animation system.
 Animations can be created manually by calling `add` method or by providing a config to the `parse` method.

 ```javascript
 import { animations } from '@alexfdr/three-game-components/animations';